Introduction: Why Should You Care About Spices?

 1. The Holy Trinity: Salt, Pepper, Garlic

-Before we dive into more exotic flavors, let’s talk about the kitchen holy trinity: salt, black pepper, and garlic.
-These three may seem basic, but they form the foundation of almost every savory dish out there.
+Before exploring exotic flavors, master the kitchen foundation: salt, black pepper, and garlic.
+These form the backbone of savory cooking through strategic flavor layering.

 2. Heat, Meet Flavor – Chili Peppers Explained